ashik-2534/Blog-Project/README.md

 Welcome to the **Blog Project** repository!
 This is a single-page blog website built using **React** with **React Router** for seamless navigation and routing between different sections of the application.

-**You can view the completed site by going to this link:\n https://react-blog-project-2534.netlify.app/**
+**You can view the completed site by going to this link: https://react-blog-project-2534.netlify.app/**

 ## Purpose